Propagation Delay Adjustments: Keep Your Pulse Trains On Time

 Signal traces must be treated as transmission lines under certain conditions.
 One industry rule of thumb is to terminate the output signal trace from a logic IC when the one-way line delay of the PCB trace is equal to or greater than half of the signal rise/fall time (whichever edge is faster).

-A great piece of PCB layout software like Altium Designer® makes it easy to layout your next high speed design.
+A great piece of PCB layout software like Altium Designer® makes it easy to layout your next basic circuit or complex high speed design.
 The integrated component libraries and the ActiveRoute® tool can help you avoid problems from propagation delay.

 If you are interested in learning about how Altium can help your build your next high speed device, talk to an Altium expert today.